 To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical and clinical studies that our products are safe and effective in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical study process.
 The results of preclinical and early clinical studies of our product candidates may not be predictive of the results of later-stage clinical studies.
-For example, the positive results generated to date in clinical studies may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical studies.
+For example, the positive results generated to date in clinical studies for our product candidates do not ensure that later clinical studies will demonstrate similar results.
+Product candidates in later stages of clinical studies may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical studies.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical studies due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies.
 Our future clinical study results may not be successful.